 Scalp exfoliation is one part scalp massage, another part skin treatment.

-While it is safe to gently massage your scalp every day – you would be doing it a favor – you should not exfoliate more than once a week.
+While it is safe to gently massage your scalp every day – you would be doing it a favor – you should limit exfoliating your scalp to one time each week.
 Why?
 Hairstory stylist Wes Sharpton recalls a client whose overly zealous scrubbing led to an abraded scalp, “scrubbing the hair right off,” as he describes it.
 Those with very fine hair, damaged hair or otherwise fragile hair are particularly vulnerable to cleaning the scalp too intensely.
 While exfoliation removes oil and debris from the scalp, too frequent or too forceful scrubbing may cause it to shift into repair mode and over-produce oil in the sebaceous glands.
 We recommend following these steps while exfoliating:

 Exfoliate with your product of choice when hair is freshly washed and still wet.